deejaygraham/deejaygraham.github.io/_posts/2017-08-08-swearing-nudity-and-other-vulnerable-positions.markdown

 travel up to Newcastle to talk at the <a href="http://www.meetup.com/Agile-North-East/">Agile North East meetup</a>
 in <a href="http://campusnorth.co.uk/">Campus North</a>.

-John talked about Google's Project Aristotle, psychological safety, trust, teamwork, motivation and stress with some fun improvisation games thrown in (and minimal nudity).
+John talked about Google's <a href="https://rework.withgoogle.com/guides/understanding-team-effectiveness/steps/introduction/">Project Aristotle</a>, psychological safety, trust, teamwork, motivation and stress with some fun improvisation games thrown in (and minimal nudity).
 Here are a few photos from the night.

 Proving that the word is not, in fact, "Grease":